SAP/fundamental/docs/pages/guides/how-to-use-scss.md

 <br>

-## Core Functions
+## Core Functions and Mix-ins

-Fundamental UI comes with some very useful built-in functions to help maintain consistency and quality of your SCSS source.
+Fundamental UI comes with some very useful built-in functions and mix-ins to help maintain consistency and quality of your SCSS source.
 We recommend that you utilize these functions instead of hard coding colors, spacing, fonts, etc. in your code to keep CSS low specificity.
 Utilizing functions also helps in retaining the integrity of the theming options and makes it easy to switch between different themes such as a high-contrast theme for accessibility or a brand specific theme.

 <br>

 #### Color Function

-If you have a need to apply a color to any of your scss/css class, you can use the built-in color function - <br> `fd-color(color-group, color-num)`.
+If you have a need to apply a color to any of your scss/css class, you can use the built-in color function - <br> `fd-color(color-group, color-num)`

 {% highlight css %}
 .foo{